alextebbs/lore/README.md

 - Mobile UI (sidebar needs to toggle)

-- Character generation needs to be different

-  - Should be handled by CharacterSheet, not CharacterSheetItem.
-  - Rerolling shouldn't be an API route, it should just happen client-side
-  - Save buttons should not be visible until generation is fully complete and your user is associated with the character.
-  - "Saving" the character should only happen once, at the end of character generation.

 - Make Auth actually protect characters that aren't yours

   - You shouldn't be able to edit a character that isn't yours